-(10) Interconnection application -- The commission-prescribed form under subsection (q) of this section.
+(12) Interconnection application -- DERs that have nameplate capacity under 50 kW or export capacity under 25 kW, using certified equipment and protective devices, may use a simplified commission-prescribed application form under subsection ( -) of this section and the fast track application review and approval process under subsection ( - ) of this section.

-(11) Network -- Two or more primary distribution feeder sources electrically tied together on the secondary (or low voltage) side to form one power source for one or more customers.
+(13) Network -- Two or more primary distribution feeder sources electrically tied together on the secondary (or low voltage) side to form one power source for one or more customers.